maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 # Cross Stitch, Embroidery, Needlework
 - Dale Burdett. *Learn to Design, Book One: 101 Alphabets*.
 Cross-stitch.
 - Gary Clarke. *Embroidery Illusions*.
-- Abigail Patner Glassenberg. *Stuffed Animals: From Concept to Construction*.
 - Julia D. Gray. *Traditional Japanese Embroidery*.
 Sumptuous photos.
-- Vick Roling Hines. *How to Make Your Own Lightweight Camping and Hiking Gear*.
-Great overview with patterns; note that there have been further developments in appropriate available *fabrics and materials* since this was published in 1981.
 - Flora Klickmann, ed. *Victorian Needlework: Techniques and Designs*.
 Includes netting, lacemaking, more.

 # Dyeing